naweima/ConsumerBehavior-Spark/README.md

 ### Big data analysis of consumer behavior for e-commerce website using Spark core, SparkSQL, Spark-streaming

 My client is an e-commerce website.
-Lots of customers will search products and place and order from their website.
+Lots of customers will search products and place order from their website.
 My duty is to get and manipulate the data we need and provide the data to product manager and data analyst to do further processing.

 This project is a simplify version.
 I use simulated data to run the code.